uowdev/CJDevLib/Linux/BashScripting/Readme.md

 are added to the staff group and visitor users to the visitors group.

 ## 1.
-Write a Bash script, called createUsers.sh, to do the followings.
+Write a Bash script, called createUsers.sh, to do the following.
 a) Create a group called visitors;

 b) Create an account for each user and add the user to its group.